In this section

 Other Legal Aid Queensland services available to regional people include:

 The Queensland Legal Assistance Forum (QLAF) was established to help member organisations address legal assistance issues by facilitating cooperative working relationships with other legal service providers in rural and regional areas.
-The QLAF continued to meet quarterly throughout 2013–14.
+Legal Aid Queensland provides secretariat support to the forum.
+The QLAF continued to meet quarterly throughout 2014–15.

 The RLAFs aim to encourage collaborative and cooperative working relationships between legal aid service providers in each region.
 By working together, service providers have been able to identify emerging legal needs in their communities, help determine which legal service is best placed to meet legal needs, and ultimately reduce service delivery gaps.

-Two of the RLAF networks successfully applied for funding from the CLE Collaboration Fund to continue to provide CLE in partnership with other local legal service agencies.
-The Bundaberg RLAF delivered CLE sessions in the Wide Bay Burnett region on parenting matters, domestic and family violence.
-The South West Queensland forum continued with its program of delivering key legal information to young people on social media law with sessions presented at schools in Charleville, Mitchell, Cunnamulla, Goondiwindi and Roma.
+Two of the RLAF networks successfully applied for funding from the CLE Collaboration Fund’s fourth round to continue to provide CLE in partnership with other local legal service agencies.
+The Bundaberg RLAF delivered CLE sessions in the Wide Bay Burnett region on youth justice, consumer issues, domestic violence and family law.
+The South West Queensland forum continued with its program of delivering key legal information to young people on cyberbullying and using social media safely with sessions presented at schools in Chinchilla, Warwick, Tara, Miles and Cunnamulla.
+We worked with The Advocacy & Support Centre to produce a Cyberbullying, sexting and Facebook booklet to accompany the sessions, which is available on our website.

 The RLAFs’ work aligns with the NPA, with its focus on increased collaboration and cooperation between legal assistance providers.
 It also allows legal assistance services to target people who experience, or are at risk of experiencing, social exclusion.